Scavengah/SoundCloudTrackWebScraper/README.md

 # SoundCloudTrackWebScraper
-SoundCloud Track Webscraper made with the Beautiful Soup package.
+SoundCloud Track Webscraper made with the 'Beautiful Soup' package.

 #1 insert url into the url section
 #2 run the script